daniloc/PicoW_HomeAssistant_Starter/README.md

 - Fix my bad C++

 The goal of the project is to provide enough example structure to allow developers to add complexity without making a messy, crowded `main.cpp` file.
 PRs that simplify down to a single file probably won't be merged.
 If you have ideas on how to make this an even better foundation for building complex IoT projects, I'm all ears.

+---

+Questions?
+Comments?
+Gripes?
+Open an [issue](https://github.com/daniloc/PicoW_HomeAssistant_Starter/issues/new/choose) if you think there will be general interest or impact on the project.
+Otherwise hit me up: [mail@danilocampos.com](mailto:mail@danilocampos.com).